sergdemc/bda_tt/README.md

 ### Application

-To use the application, you need to clone the repository to your computer.
+To local use the application, you need to clone the repository to your computer.
 This is done using the `git clone` command.
 Clone the project:

 ```bash
 git clone git@github.com:sergdemc/bda_tt.git && cd bda_tt